Full: Strange Connections

 Programmed by Graeme Vanderstoel

-Three duets span global performance practices.
+Duets span global performance practices.
 Movement artist and storyteller Leonard Pitt and composer, performer, and instrument inventor Paul Dresher perform together for the first time since 1983, creating a new work.
 Sarod player Manik Khan, son of Ali Akbar Khan, is joined by tabla player Sudhakar Vaidyanathan to perform Indian classical music.
-And dancer Tandy Beal performs two new works accompanied by her husband, composer Jon Scoville.

 In 1981, Paul Dresher and Leonard Pitt were founding members of George Coates Performance Works, with whom they toured internationally and collaborated on The Way of How (1981) and are are (1983).
 Pitt and Dresher share a deep involvement with the performing arts of Indonesia, having met in 1974 while studying at the Center for World Music.